 This will dictate exactly what you include in your plan.
 For example, a realtor who is focusing on personal marketing is most likely marketing to brokers, lenders, and real estate agencies.
 This is the audience.

 With that in mind, the realtor will craft a plan that speaks to specific members of that audience.
-In that case, a personal marketing plan should include numbers, figures, metrics and projections of upcoming sales.
-This realtor would ideally want their defined audiences be large enough to generate the number of sales and listings you want.
+In that case, a personal marketing plan should include numbers, figures, metrics, and projections of upcoming sales.
+This realtor would ideally want their defined audiences to be large enough to generate the number of sales and listings you want.

 The core elements of a personal marketing plan

-Not only could you be on the hunt for a job in the future, it’s also important to consistently market yourself even while you have a job.
+Not only could you be on the hunt for a job in the future, but it’s also important to consistently market yourself even while you have a job.